-James Daly has served as a director of our company since January 2016.
+James M. Daly has served as a director of our company since January 2016.
 Mr. Daly served as Executive Vice President and Chief Commercial Officer at Incyte Corporation from October 2012 to June 2015.
-During his tenure, he was instrumental in re-accelerating the launch of Jakafi® and driving sustained growth.
 Prior to joining Incyte, Mr. Daly worked for Amgen, Inc. for 10 years, holding multiple leadership positions.
 In his last role, Mr. Daly served as Senior Vice President, North America Commercial Operations, Global Marketing and Commercial Development.
 Previously, he served as Vice President and General Manager of Amgen's Oncology Business Unit.
 His teams at Amgen were responsible for the successful launch of many products, including Aranesp®, Neulasta®, Vectibix®, Nplate®, Xgeva® and Prolia®.
 Previously, Mr. Daly spent over 16 years with Glaxo Wellcome/GlaxoSmithKline (GSK) where he held roles of increasing responsibility, including Senior Vice President, General Manager, Respiratory and Anti-Infective Business Unit, and led the U.S. launch of Advair®.
-He currently serves on the Boards of Directors of Chimerix Inc. and Bellicum Pharmaceuticals.
-Mr. Daly earned his B.S. in Pharmacy and M.B.A. from the University at Buffalo, The State University of New York.
+He currently serves on the boards of directors of argenx SE, Bellicum Pharmaceuticals, Halozyme Therapeutics and Madrigal Pharmaceuticals.
+During the past five years, Mr. Daly has served on the board of directors of Chimerix Inc. The NCG Committee believes that Mr. Daly's deep experience as a pharmaceutical executive enables him to bring critical industry and commercial knowledge and leadership skills to the Board.
+Mr. Daly earned his B.S. in pharmacy and M.B.A. from the University at Buffalo, The State University of New York.

-Edmund P. Harrigan, M.D. has served as a director of our company since November 2015.
+Edmund P. Harrigan, M.D., has served as a director of our company since November 2015.
 Dr. Harrigan served as Senior Vice President of Worldwide Safety and Regulatory for Pfizer Inc. from 2012 to 2015, where he led a 3,500-person team in 80 countries that was responsible for collecting, interpreting and reporting clinical safety data for more than 600 marketed products, and managed regulatory interactions with global health agencies.
 Dr. Harrigan's previous executive leadership roles at Pfizer included serving as Senior Vice President, Head of Worldwide Business Development, Senior Vice President, Head of Worldwide Regulatory Affairs and Quality Assurance, and Vice President, Head of Neuroscience and Ophthalmology.
 Earlier in his career at Pfizer, Dr. Harrigan served as Vice President of Clinical Development, Therapeutic Area Head, CNS and Pain.
 Before entering the pharmaceutical industry in 1990, Dr. Harrigan was a practicing neurologist for seven years.
-He currently serves on the Board of Directors of Bellicum Pharmaceuticals.
-Dr. Harrigan earned his B.A. degree in Chemistry from St. Anselm College and holds an M.D. from the University of Massachusetts at Worcester.
+He currently serves on the boards of directors of Incyte Corp. and PhaseBio Pharmaceuticals, Inc., as well as AlgoTherapeutix SAS, a private company based in Paris.
+During the past five years, Dr. Harrigan has served on the board of directors of Bellicum Pharmaceuticals and Karuna Therapeutics.
+The NCG Committee believes that Dr. Harrigan's deep experience as a pharmaceutical executive enables him to bring critical industry and regulatory and development knowledge and leadership skills to the Board.
+Dr. Harrigan earned his B.A. degree in chemistry from St. Anselm College and holds an M.D. from the University of Massachusetts at Worcester.